A fast algorithm for Stallings foldings over virtually free groups: Proof of correctness

 Suppose now that this process terminates but there are remaining 2-cells.
 We distinguish two cases.

 \textbf{Case 1:} \textit{One of the remaining 2-cells comes from a relation involving a symbol from $\edges A$.} We will argue that this situation is impossible.
-Recalling the set of relations $R$ given in \eqref{eqn:BS-eqns}, we see that any such 2-cell $C$ has exactly one pair of edges with label in $e\in\edges A$ that we think of as the top and bottom of the 2-cell.
+Recalling the set of relations $R$ given in \eqref{eqn:BS-eqns}, we see that any such 2-cell $C$ has exactly one pair of edges with label $e\in\edges A$ that we think of as the sides of the 2-cell.
 The other two paths forming $\partial C$ consist of edges with labels in $\gen{i(e)}$ and $\gen{t(e)}$.
 Such 2-cells combine to form \emph{$e$-strips} as depicted in Figure \ref{fig:e-strips}.

 An $e$-strip $\mathcal S \subset D$ is \emph{innermost} if one of the components of $D \setminus \mathcal S$ contains no $e'$-strips for any $e' \in \edges A$.